In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 A visit to Kyrgyzstan is as adventurous as you would like it to be, which can mean everything from lazing on a beach at Lake Issyk-Kul to glacier walking in the Central Tien Shan.
 The low prices, hospitable people and gorgeous scenery are simply a bonus.

-All that the visitor really needs to know is that Kyrgyzstan is an outdoors sort of place; that is, if you prefer to spend your time looking at beautiful buildings and drinking espresso in chic cafés then this may not be your ideal destination.
+All that the visitor really needs to know is that Kyrgyzstan is an outdoors sort of place; that is, if you prefer to spend your time looking at beautiful buildings and drinking espresso in chic cafés then this may not be your ideal destination (although this author could offer a couple of helpful suggestions in this department).
 If you enjoy trekking, horseriding, birdwatching, camping and visiting remote prehistoric sites, then it most certainly is.
-The Kyrgyz landscape is magnificent and hugely varied, and Swiss, Scots, Canadians, Italians and even Israelis can all be heard to exclaim that, in places, the scenery reminds them of their homeland.
+The Kyrgyz landscape is magnificent and hugely varied, and Swiss, Scots, Canadians, Italians and even Middle East Arabs and Israelis can all be heard to exclaim that, in places, the scenery reminds them of their homeland.
 This is no exaggeration as the country has it all – alpine lakes, fast-flowing rivers, arid steppes, snow-capped peaks, conifer forests, agricultural plains, rolling meadows and vast walnut forests.
+The only ingredient missing is an ocean but even here its largest lake, Issyk-Kul, has sandy beaches and is large enough to give the impression of being a sea rather than an inland body of water.
 But, if there is one physical characteristic that stands out above all else, it is mountains: 90% of Kyrgyzstan lies above 1,500m and the country’s topography is dominated by the various ranges of the Tien Shan system.

 The beauty of Kyrgyzstan for visitors is that it has a bit of everything: nomadic traditions, central Asian mystique, Soviet-era trappings, a few spectacular prehistoric and Silk Road sites and, above all else, a culture that can best be described as a palimpsest, and over the centuries has absorbed the influence of shamanism, Zoroastrianism, Sufism and communism to become something entirely unique.

 A visit to Kyrgyzstan is as adventurous as you would like it to be, which can mean everything from lazing on a beach at Lake Issyk-Kul to glacier walking in the Central Tien Shan.
 The low prices, hospitable people and gorgeous scenery are simply a bonus.
+Travel to and within Kyrgyzstan has become a little easier over recent years, not that it was ever problematic, and now that there is a visa-free regime and relatively inexpensive daily flights from Europe, there has never been a better time to come and see this beautiful country.
 For all those who come and see, Ak-Jol!

 One fateful shared taxi ride from Talas to Jalal-Abad took around 16 hours, rather than the seven I had been promised.
 This was partly due to the driver’s insistence on frequent stops for tea and shashlyk, but mostly because of the poor quality, water-diluted petrol that he had filled the car with.
 At first, the taxi would stall when going up the steeper hills; later on, it could hardly manage on the fl at – in a country where 90% of the terrain is mountainous this is not a good thing.
 I have vivid memories of pushing the taxi at two in the morning along a coal-black road just north of Jalal-Abad while overloaded trucks whistled past in the dark.
 My pushing accomplice was a customs officer from Batken Province who kept laughing maniacally into the night and repeatedly shouting ‘Ekstrim turizm, da?
 Ha!
 Ha!’ at me.
 Happy days!
 Such occasional unpredictability is all part of the experience but, on the whole, things tend to work out and most travel in Kyrgyzstan is as adventurous as you would like it to be.